Superar/smartedu-aqg/README.md

 ## Installing dependencies

+The python version for this project is Python 3.9.

 The first files are related to the python required packages. `Pipfile` and `Pipfile.lock` for `pipenv` and `requirements.txt` for vanilla `pip`.

 To install using `pipenv`, run